gsvolpato/T-Display-S3/README.md

-# T-Display-S3
-LilyGo T-Display-S3 Projects.
-Each branch a different project.

-## Wireless Swiss Army Knife
+# Wireless Swiss Army Knife
 Flipper Zero inspired project using the LilyGo T-Display S3 board and some modules for RF, IR, and RFID/NFC capabilities.

 ## Hardware Requirements